ecward/RCV_course/README.md

   for real time applications.
 For this project my goal is to implement detection and tracking system, mainly for obstacle avoidance purpose, using a stereo camera system.

-* Johan: Understanding of possibilities and limitations of velodyne lidar data as compaired to structured light sensors such as kinect/primesense sensors.
-I also seek to learn about other ways of generating pointclouds and range data in the form of a stereo vision systems.
+* Johan: Understanding of possibilities and limitations of velodyne lidar data as compared to structured light sensors such as kinect/primesense sensors.
+I also seek to learn about other ways of generating point-clouds and range data in the form of a stereo vision systems.
 Given the different sensor characteristics, I want to learn how to adapt and apply previously developed methods to new environments.
 I also want to learn about some of the practical details of producing an autonomous car, such as sensor placement and calibration.

 ### Deliverables

-*TODO, I don't know if we can provide a list of deliverables that are prioritized, so that if we run out of time we don't do some of them?
-How strict is it to meet all of the deliverables we promise here?*
+Demo at Arlanda Test Track that demonstrates that the integrated components can handle the scenarios described in the intended functionality section:

+1. Parking lot (open area) navigation.
+The RCV should handle navigating, at low speeds, to a defined pose, e.g. a specific parking space, while avoiding collisions with static obstacles and pedestrians.

+2. Junction navigation.
+The RCV should successfully handle a T-junction scenario where another car is driving through the junction and the goal of the RCV is to make a left or right turn through the junction.
+Here the speeds of the RCV and the other car is significantly higher than in scenario 1., e.g. 10 m/s rather than almost walking pace as in scenario 1.